Two more COVID deaths reported in county

 From Dec.
 8 to Dec.
 15, there were six cases among 0 to 4-year-old children (130 cumulative) and 59 cases among 5 to 18-year-olds (984 cumulative).

-At UPMC Jameson Hospital, there are 20 COVID-19 patients, down six from Friday.
+At UPMC Jameson Hospital, there are 12 COVID-19 patients, down eight from Monday.

-The state health department reported one adult ICU bed is available with six currently staffed.
+The state health department reported one adult ICU bed is available with seven currently staffed.

-There are four adult COVID-19 patients in the ICU and three on ventilators.
+There are three adult COVID-19 patients in the ICU and three on ventilators.

-All 67 Pennsylvania counties continued to see high community transmission of the disease on Monday, meaning at least 100 new cases per 100,000 residents over the previous seven days, according to the Centers for Disease Control and Prevention (CDC).

 (0) comments